 If the answer is “no,” and a machine is simply using the connection to transmit data, there’s a good chance the connection will not fit the definition of ISP service — and hence may be subject to communications taxes.

-Bottom line: While it’s often easy to assume that a connected device won’t be subject to taxes or regulatory fees, there are many instances where state communications taxes and federal regulations do come into play.
+While it’s often easy to assume that a connected device won’t be subject to taxes or regulatory fees, there are many instances where state communications taxes and federal regulations do come into play.

-Here are a few examples in the form of a simple communications taxability test:
+Let's consider three examples in the form of a simple communications taxability test: